erfanzar/EasyDeL/README.md

 ## RLHF(Reinforcement Learning From Human Feedback)

-RLHF or Reinforcement Learning From Human Feedback is going to be available in the next versions of EasyDel
+`RLHF` or Reinforcement Learning From Human Feedback is Available At the moment, but it's still under heavy development , because i don't have enough experience with Reinforcement Learning at the moment so its still in beta version but it's works and ill soon release a Tutorial For that

 ## FineTuning